 Hallucinations are things a person sees, hears, feels, tastes, or smells that seem real but are not.
 Psychiatric hallucinations are caused by a mental condition such as schizophrenia.
 As hallucinations worsen, the person may have mood swings or depression.
-He may develop rapid speech or trouble speaking clearly.
-His thoughts may ramble, or he may be restless.
-He may not know where he is or people who should be familiar to him.
+He or she may develop rapid speech or trouble speaking clearly.
+The person's thoughts may ramble, or he or she may be restless.
+The person may not know where he or she is or people who should be familiar to him or her.

 Call 911 for any of the following:

-- The person says he wants to harm himself or someone else.
+- The person says he or she wants to harm himself or herself, or someone else.

-- The person seems to hear or says he hears voices telling to harm himself or someone else.
+- The person seems to hear or says he or she hears voices telling him or her to harm himself or herself, or someone else.

 - The person has a seizure.